-When you become a member of our plan, you must choose a plan provider to be your Primary Care Provider (PCP).
+When you become a member of our plan, you must choose a plan provider to be your Primary Care Provider (PCP) and inform us who your PCP is.

 A Primary Care Provider (PCP) is a primary care physician, physician's assistant, or nurse practitioner that you see for all your basic medical needs such as preventive care and illness and injury visits.
 A PCP can coordinate access to specialists, behavioral health care providers and hospital services when necessary.
 When prior authorization for a service is needed, your PCP will contact us before you have services to determine if they will be covered.
+A referral is required from your PCP for certain services to be covered at the in-network benefit.
+See the section 2.2 for a list of services that do not require a referral.

-Our plan considers a physician (M.D. or D.O.), nurse practitioner (N.P.), physician's assistant (P.A.) or health care professional who meets state requirements and is trained to give you basic medical care.
-PCP's are licensed and credentialed and practice in one of the following specialties:
+Our plan considers the following types of providers to be PCPs: a physician (M.D. or D.O.), nurse practitioner (N.P.), physician's assistant (P.A.) or health care professional who meets state requirements and is trained to give you basic medical care.
+PCPs are licensed and credentialed and practice in one of the following specialties: